By Amandeep K

 Befitting its status as the preferred pandemic destination of the country, there are many cute cafés and restaurants that double up as co-working spaces.
 Work during the day, and wind down—just the spaces do—at night catching some live music, or quiz nights at the many new bars and refurbished tavernas.

-Goa has one international airport, Dabolim.
+Goa has two international airports, Dabolim and Manohar International Airport (MOPA).
 Use GoaMiles, the local taxi app, or bargain with the drivers already at the airport (rates start at $15).
 Later, you can rent a scooter ($5 a day) or a car ($15 a day) for the rest of your stay.
 Your hotel or Airbnb will help you with contacts.

 There’s a roof for every kind of traveler, from hostels catering to the on-budget backpacker crowd to those looking for a luxurious escape.
 For the best experience, ditch the hotels and look for a nice villa with the same amenities and more privacy.
 In the touristy belt up north, there’s Summertime (villa rates start at $530) or the more Goan Villa Turiya ($33) in the south.